Awesomerly/roblox_trade_utilities/README.md

 ## THIS PROGRAM IS OUTDATED AND UNSUPPORTED.
 DO NOT ASK ME FOR HELP USING THIS.

 ## Description
 This program helped me make a ton of robux a few years ago.
 It has some automated routines to interact with the roblox economy.
 A lot of the ideas for this came from a friend of mine.
+This project has a special place in my heart because it's one of the first fully fleshed out and organized programming projects I ever made.

 ## Setup
 * Install node.js (I use v16 LTS) via whatever method you desire.